-Brookwood Cemetery is one of the most significant heritage assets in our Borough and it is considered by Historic England as a site of national significance.
+Brookwood Cemetery is one of the most significant heritage assets in our borough and it is considered by Historic England as a site of national significance.
+It is still one of the largest privately-owned burial grounds in Britain and one of the biggest operating cemeteries in Western Europe.

 The cemetery was founded in 1852 by the London Necropolis and National Mausoleum Company to house London's dead and by the 1860s the site accommodated over 3,500 burials per year.